Thomas rival 'hurt' by transgender rules

 Last updated on .From the section Swimming

-Hungary's Reka Gyorgy has accused the National Collegiate Athletic Association of denying her a "spot in the final" of its swimming championships by allowing transgender Lia Thomas to complete.
+Hungary's Reka Gyorgy has accused the National Collegiate Athletic Association of denying her a "spot in the final" of its swimming championships by allowing transgender Lia Thomas to compete.

 Thomas won the women's 500-yard freestyle title, becoming the first known transgender athlete to do so.